HataluliRandima/RestAPI_Phoenix/real_deal_api/Notes/GenerateJSONReso(3).md

    - And it wont allow duplicate values for this variable no multiple accounts of the same email

 # changeset(account, attrs) Function
-- is called to create our object before persists into the database and also it allows us to do all sorts of validations checks here.
+- is called to create our object before persists into the database and also it allows us to do all sorts of validations checks here.\

+- Check cast meaning

+- For this we created two schemas and connected them with databases  and done some migration on creating tables and databses